manticorevault/agentique/README.md

 ### OpenCode as the agent runtime

-SkillRunner uses [OpenCode](https://opencode.ai) — an open-source, embeddable AI coding agent — as the execution engine for each pipeline step.
+Agentique uses [OpenCode](https://opencode.ai) — an open-source, embeddable AI coding agent — as the execution engine for each pipeline step.
 It is spawned as a child process via `opencode run --format json --model <id> <prompt>`.

 **Why not call OpenRouter directly from the server?**